 U.S. military personnel stationed in Hawai'i, and their authorized family members, are considered nonresidents but will be permitted to pay resident tuition rates provided they submit appropriate documentation.
-When applying to the University, students should attach a copy of their military orders and have their Commanding Officer complete the Verification of U.S. Armed Forces Members Assignment in Hawai'i section on the application.
+Submit a copy of the military orders.
+If you are an authorized dependent of the service member, please list your name on top of the orders and ensure that your name is officially included on the orders.